ckeditor/ckeditor4-docs/docs/guide/dev/features/emoji/README.md

 ## Dropdown

-Starting with CKEditor 4.11.0 the Emoji plugin features also a button that shows a dropdown where you can browse all the available emojis.
+Starting with CKEditor 4.11 the Emoji plugin also features a toolbar button that opens a dropdown where you can browse all the available emojis.

 {@img assets/img/emoji_04.png Emoji dropdown with search input focused.}

-Clicking any icon in categories section will scroll the dropdown down to a given category.
+Clicking any icon in the categories section will scroll the dropdown to the given category.

-You can also use the text filter input to type and narrow the results.
-This filter also matches the keywords, so if the database contains emoji like `:man_health_worker:` and `:woman_health_worker:` with `doctor` keyword, then typing `doctor` will also include these two results.
+You can also use the text filter input (the search bar) to type and narrow down the results.
+This filter also matches keywords, so if the database contains emoji like `:man_health_worker:` and `:woman_health_worker:` with the `doctor` keyword, then typing `doctor` will also include these two results.

 ## Configuration